amolabs/testnet/README.md

 ```bash
 ./run.sh <data_root>
 ```
-Since the script will run the container in detached mode.
-You can see the logs from the container as follows:
+Since the script will run the container in detached mode, you can see the logs from the container as follows:
 ```bash
 docker logs -f <node_name>`